rust-lang/cargo/src/doc/src/commands/cargo-info.md

 <dl>
 <dt class="option-term" id="option-cargo-info---locked"><a class="option-anchor" href="#option-cargo-info---locked"></a><code>--locked</code></dt>
-<dd class="option-desc">Asserts that the exact same dependencies and versions are used as when the
+<dd class="option-desc"><p>Asserts that the exact same dependencies and versions are used as when the
 existing <code>Cargo.lock</code> file was originally generated.
 Cargo will exit with an error when either of the following scenarios arises:</p>
 <ul>